-5.6.1.
+- 5.7.1.
 Workplace expectations.
 Like all staff and faculty members in EES, M.S. and Ph.D. candidates should have full expectation that their workplace is safe and supportive, free from any harassment, hostile conditions, or discrimination.
-EES supports and honors Lehigh's Principles of Equitable Community and expects students to do the same.
+EES supports and honors Lehigh's Principles of Our Equitable Community and expects students to do the same.
 Inappropriate behavior of any kind by any student or member of the faculty and staff is unacceptable.
-In addition, EES expects all its members to adhere to professional ethical standards in the conduct of research.
+In addition, EES expects all its members to adhere to professional ethical standards in the conduct of research. - 5.7.2.

-5.6.2.
 Reporting Harassment and Workplace Issues.
 In its Policy on Harassment the University has established a clear series of steps to take if one of its members feel that they have been subjected to any form of harassment, discrimination, or hostile work environment.
 This document also has extensive information about the reporting process, what to do in various situations, and what sorts of behavior are unacceptable.
-Current information about where to report a complaint or concern can be found at https://titleix.lehigh.edu/university-policies-and-procedures.
+Current information about where to report a complaint or concern can be found at the University Policies and Procedures website under Title IX.
 Ultimately, a number of different people are available to serve as first contacts should a student feel that a complaint might be warranted.
 These include:

 - a staff member in the Dean of Students Office;

 - an academic department chair;

 - an administrator (for the purposes of this policy, administrators include academic associate deans and deans of the four colleges, vice provosts, assistant and associate vice presidents, vice presidents, and the president);

-- the Ombudsperson;
+- an Ombudsperson;

-- the Provost;
+- the Provost.

-5.6.3.
+5.7.3.
 Other Grievances.
-Clear expectations (responsibility of the faculty), a committed effort towards achieving those expectations (responsibility of the student), and good communication (responsibility of everyone) can usually avoid most problems.
+Clear expectations (responsibility of the faculty), a committed effort towards achieving those expectations (responsibility of the student), and good communication (responsibility of everyone) can avoid most problems.
 However, separate from cases of harassment (see above), if conflict or disagreement arises and a student has concerns or complaints about a department member, procedure, outcome, or their treatment, EES suggests the following course of action.

-Students should first consider pursuing the direct resolution of conflicts before they escalate.
+The student(s) should first consider pursuing the direct resolution of conflicts before they escalate.
 If this is not fruitful or the student feels uncomfortable or unable to do this, the next step would normally be to consult their advisor if the issue pertains to other students, instructors, administrators, or staff.
 If the issue is related to the advisor, or if the advisor cannot help resolve it, the student should bring their concern to the GIC Chair.
-If this does not provide a satisfactory solution or the GIC Chair is part of the conflict, the student can instead try to rectify the situation by speaking first with the EES Chair, and finally, if necessary, the CAS Dean of Graduate Studies.
+If this does not provide a satisfactory solution or the GIC Chair is part of the conflict, the student can instead try to rectify the situation by speaking first with the EES Chair, and finally, as necessary, the CAS Associate Dean for Research and Graduate Programs.